|Overview • Detailed Itinerary • FAQ's • Testimonials • Dates & Prices|

 Day 7: Travel to Takayama

 After breakfast, we stroll through Magome and then travel by bus and train to Takayama.
 Takayama has retained much of its traditional architecture and is well-known for its crafts, particularly yew-wood carving, Shunkei lacquerware, pottery and furniture.
-After arriving at our inn, there may be time to explore the surrounding areas and relax in a hot spring bath before dinner.
+After arriving at our inn, we visit the Takayama Festival Float Exhibition Hall and the Sakurayama-Nikkokan.
+There may be time to explore the surrounding areas and relax in a hot-spring bath before dinner.
 In the evening we will try the local Hida beef and perhaps some locally-brewed saké.

 Day 8: Takayama’s Sanmachisuji and Heritage Sites

-Day 16: Bullet Train to Hiroshima, Peace Park and Museum
+Day 16: Peace Park and Museum and onward to Nara

 This morning we travel to Hiroshima.
 Known throughout the world as the first city to bear the impact of the use of atomic weapons, Hiroshima today is a vibrant, modern city.
 Throughout the Peace Park are a number of touching memorials, including the Children’s Peace Monument, festooned with brightly colored strings of origami cranes, left by children from all over the world to express a desire for peace.
 The Peace Memorial and Museum provides context to the impact of the bombing on the city, the country, and the world.